-- 11. The Respondent objected to Petitioners' exhibits 1, 2, 3, 4, 5, 6, 8, 9, 10, 11, and 12.
-Ms. Newsome argued she did not receive any of these exhibits prior to the hearing.
-In response, Mr. Hiles stated that he gave the Assessor "the exhibits for all five hearings scheduled and, as in the past, offered one set of exhibits for the five hearings."
-Mr. Hiles went on to state that, while he "may have forgot to mark something," the procedural rules do not require him to label the exhibits and put them in order to accomplish the evidence exchange.
+- 11. The Respondent objected to Petitioners' Exhibits 2, 3, 4, 11, and 12, claiming the Petitioners failed to provide these exhibits prior to the hearing.
+In response, Mr. Hiles stated he submitted "one [packet] to cover all [five] of our appeals" and that it had "all been given before."
+Mr. Hiles went on to state that "if anything else was added, it was just a supplement to what she had."
 The ALJ took the objections under advisement. - 12.
 Because the Petitioners opted out of the Board's small claims procedures, both parties were required to exchange copies of their documentary evidence at least five business days prior to the hearing.
 52 IAC 2-7-1(b)(1).
 The exchange requirement allows parties to be better informed and to avoid surprises, and it also promotes an organized, efficient, and fair consideration of the issues at the hearing.
 Failure to comply with this requirement can be grounds to exclude evidence.
 52 IAC 2-7-1(f).
 However, the Board may waive the evidence-sharing requirements for materials that were submitted or made part of the record at the PTABOA hearing.
 52 IAC 2.7-1(d). - 13.
 With that being said, the Board's pre-hearing exchange rule does not necessarily require Mr. Hiles to organize his exhibits in any particular fashion, just to disclose them.
 The parties should have worked together to alleviate problems such as this prior to the hearing.
 Excluding evidence is an extreme sanction the Board will not impose lightly.
 What the Respondent has alleged is not sufficient for the Board to conclude the exhibits should be excluded.
 Here, she failed to state with specificity if she had actually received the exhibits in question prior to the hearing.
-Additionally, she should not have been surprised by these exhibits because most are public records readily available and she is not prejudiced by admitting them into the record.
+Additionally, she should not have been surprised by these exhibits because they are all public records readily available nor is she prejudiced by admitting them into the record.
 Thus, the Respondent's objections are overruled, and the Petitioners' Exhibits are admitted into the record.